quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm_part2.md

 #the "new programming paradigm"

 At this point we switch from contemplating the hardware architecture, to contemplating the effects of removing the intellectual bottleneck has on our programming paradigms.

+The current programming paradigm, can be expressed as Repeat(Input, Process, Output) - this is an isomorphic copy of von Neumann hardware architecture.

 From this "new architecture" we can derive a "new programming paradigm" that eliminates external mass storage, input and output.